tpq/miSciTools/README.md

-# See miSciTools.txt for documentation
+# See tutorial.txt for documentation